neerajnandwana/LS/README.md

 //Event API
-LS.on(event, listenerFunction, scope): function //which can be used for unregistering from event
+LS.on(event, listenerFunction, scope): function //this return function can be used for unregistering from event

 //different type and listeners callback param events type: 'create'	listenerFunction callback param: key, value